IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 > belonging to their respective grid (the child grids will not be included in the exported data).
 }

-As with the rest of the toolbar actions, exporting is provided through a [Toolbar Exporter component]({environment:{Platform}ApiUrl}/classes/igxgridtoolbarexportercomponent.html) out of the box.
+As with the rest of the toolbar actions, exporting is provided through a `GridToolbarExporterComponent` out of the box.
-The exporting component is using the respective service for the target data format ([Excel]({environment:{Platform}ApiUrl}/classes/igxexcelexporterservice.html) [CSV]({environment:{Platform}ApiUrl}/classes/igxcsvexporterservice.html)).
+The exporting component is using the respective service for the target data format `ExcelExporterService` and `CSVExporterService`.
 That means if the respective service is not provided through the dependency injection chain, the component won't be able to export anything.
 If you need a refresher on the DI in {Platform}, check the [official guide](https://{Platform}.io/guide/dependency-injection).
 Here is a sample snippet showing how to enable all export services for your application.